kallewoof/kerl/README.md

 }
 ```

 The above will convert the arg string into a proper argc/argv size/char array pair.
-It will handle quotes and escaping, and even prompt for more input upon imbalanced quotes (if the user hits `^C` here, -1 is returned, hence the user abort check).
+It will handle quotes and escaping, and even prompt for more input upon imbalanced quotes (if the user hits `^D` here, -1 is returned, hence the user abort check).

 ```Bash
 foo$ argcv foo